Darién Province: History

-During the late 17th century there was a Scottish colonization project in the Isthmus of Panama (specifically in Darien), from which William Paterson emerged as the center of the unsuccessful attempt.
+During the late 17th century there was a Scottish colonization project in the Isthmus of Panama (specifically in Darién), from which William Paterson emerged as the center of the unsuccessful attempt.
 The attempt to colonize by the Company of Scotland, which traded with Africa and the Indies, was part of the conflict between Spain and other 16th-century European powers in reaction to the 1494 Treaty of Tordesillas.

 On July 14, 1698 Paterson left with an expedition of about 1,200 on five ships (Saint Andrew, Caledonia, Unicorn, Dolphin and Endeavour) from Leith, Scotland.
 The expedition landed October 30, 1698 in Anachucuna, a sandy bay in the north of Darien near Golden Island.
 It forged a "treaty of alliance and friendship" with an Indigenous leader, and founded in Acla a colony known as New Caledonia.

 Paterson and his expedition withstood a Spanish force which attempted to confront them.
 However, diseases related to the climate and unsanitary conditions soon decimated the expedition.
 In June 1699 the Scots were forced to leave New Caledonia, despite protests from Paterson, and retreated to Jamaica.

 A second expedition left Scotland on September 24, 1699 from Rothesay on the Firth of Clyde with four ships: the Rising Sun, Hamilton, Hope of Boroughstonness and Company's Hope.
 Paterson had a total crew of 1,300 men.
 On November 30, 1699 they arrived safely at the port of Caledonia, but met greater resistance from Spanish forces; they were besieged, outnumbered and without external support.
 On March 28, 1700, they requested that the Spanish commander set conditions for surrender.